dd9jn/rfc4880bis/crypto-refresh.md

 - Plain or encrypted multiprecision integers comprising the secret key data.
   This is algorithm-specific and described in section {{algorithm-specific-parts-of-keys}}.
+  If the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.

-- If the string-to-key usage octet is zero or 255, then a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536).
+  If the string-to-key usage octet is 255 or another nonzero value (i.e., a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
+(This is deprecated and SHOULD NOT be used, see below.)

-  If the string-to-key usage octet was 254, then a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion.
+- If the string-to-key usage octet is zero, then a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).
-  This checksum or hash is encrypted together with the algorithm-specific fields (if string-to-key usage octet is not zero).
-  Note that for all other values, a two-octet checksum is required.

 Note that the version 5 packet format adds two count values to help parsing packets with unknown S2K or public key algorithms.